What's in a Nickname? The Origins of All 30 MLB Team Names

 Detroit's original minor league baseball team was officially known as the Wolverines.
 The club was also referred to as the Tigers, the nickname for the members of Michigan's oldest military unit, the 425th National Guard infantry regiment, which fought in the Civil War and Spanish-American War.
 When Detroit joined the newly formed American League in 1901, the team received formal permission from the regiment, which was known as the Detroit Light Guard, to use its symbol and nickname.

 The Marlins take their name from the minor league Miami Marlins that called South Florida home from 1956-1960, 1962-1970, and 1972-1988.
 Owner Wayne Huizenga hoped to give his expansion team, which entered the league in 1993, more regional appeal by including Florida in the name.
-However, when the Marlins move into their new baseball-only stadium in 2012, they will become the Miami Marlins.
+However, when the Marlins moved into their new baseball-only stadium in 2012, they became the Miami Marlins.

 Houston's baseball team was originally known as the Colt .45's, but team president Judge Roy Hofheinz made a change "in keeping with the times" in 1965.
 Citing Houston's status as "the space age capital of the world," Hofheinz settled on Astros.
 "With our new domed stadium, we think it will also make Houston the sports capital of the world," Hofheinz said.
 The change was likely also motivated by pressure from the Colt Firearms Company, which objected to the use of the Colt .45 nickname.